 - Pulse oximetry

-*A snoring monitor is a required channel but is not used in scoring any respiratory events
+*A snoring monitor is a required channel but is not used to score any respiratory events.

-According to the American Academy of Sleep Medicine (AASM), hypopnea can be defined based on one of two criteria.
-It can either be a reduction in airflow of at least 30% for more than 10 seconds associated with at least 4% oxygen desaturation (Medicare criteria) or a reduction in airflow of at least 30% for more than 10 seconds associated with at least 3% oxygen desaturation or an arousal from sleep on EEG (Recommended AASM criteria).[41]
+According to the American Academy of Sleep Medicine (AASM), hypopnea can be defined based on 1 of 2 criteria: a reduction in airflow of at least 30% for more than 10 seconds associated with at least 4% oxygen desaturation (eg, Medicare criteria) or a reduction in airflow of at least 30% for more than 10 seconds associated with at least 3% oxygen desaturation or an arousal from sleep on EEG (recommended AASM criteria).[43]

 Scoring apnea requires both of the following criteria to be met: